Guide to using Decisions in Public Meetings

 Adjust member registry per case in case of abstention

-Often there is a need to adjust the voting eligibility in case a participant need to abstain for the specific agenda topic.
+Often there is a need to adjust the voting eligibility in case a participant need to abstain from the specific agenda topic.

 - Before you issue the vote for that specific agenda item, update the member registry to reflect the correct eligibility to vote.